How to install Calculators on your Website

 For instance, you may want to add your own drop-down menu or drive traffic to a landing page with a grid menu.

-Converting your web code from a multi-tool to a single tool is super easy.
+Converting your web code from the Calculator Hub to a single tool installation is super easy.

 Locate “tools” in the web code you’ve received and change the tools=“all“ to specify a key for a single tool